How do I find a job?

 Is there ever a shortage of positions on campus?

-The majority of positions are positions are posted at the beginning of the fall semester and the supply decreases as the semester progresses.
-However, demand has never been exceeded by supply and there have been more jobs than students throughout the year.
+The majority of positions are posted at the beginning of the fall semester and the inventory decreases as the semester progresses.
+Positions are posted throughout the year with additional openings added in the spring semester.
+The demand for student employment has never exceeded the inventory of jobs available.
 The number of open positions at the university is listed on the student job search page.

 How does summer employment work?

 Because most students depart for the summer, departments often hire separately to staff offices during the summer.
 Employers begin posting jobs in late April or early May for the summer term.
-There is also a specific job search for Summer Jobs.
-Continuing students remain student employees during the summer under the normal guidelines of student employment.
 Students may work up to 40 hours per week during the summer.

 Can I work at Yale after I graduate?

-If you are continuing in the same position from the Spring into the summer term, you may remain a student employee for the summer term right after you graduate unless you are also planning to continue employment into the fall.
-If you are continuing into the fall or beginning a new position during the summer, your department should hire you as a Temporary Employee.
+If you are continuing in the same position from the Spring into the summer term, you may remain a student employee for the summer.
+If you are beginning a new position during the summer, your department should hire you as a Temporary Employee.
 The department can work with their Human Resources Generalist for more information.

 Can I still work at Yale while on a Leave of Absence or Withdrawal?